+Have climate-related Description of influence

+risks and

+opportunities

+influenced your

+strategy in this area?
-Have climate-related risks and opportunities influenced your strategy in this area?
-Description of influence Products and services Yes i)We have identified several product lines that have been influenced by climate mitigation enhancements, in the short term. ii)Our most substantial strategic decision to date has been to develop Tier 4 and 5 compliant diesel engine equipped products, utility trucks that use plugin electric hybrid technology to save fuel, reduce emissions and reduce noise in residential areas and hybrid drive diesel hydraulic and diesel electric systems on Material Processing products

-Supply chain and/or value chain Yes i)Our strategy is to help customers and end-users adapt to climate change effects. ii) We offer equipment that can be used in areas impacted by severe weather, which in some cases may have been exacerbated by climate change effects.
-Investment in R&D Yes i) Our strategy toward R&D has been influenced in the short term related to climate mitigation efforts. ii) A substantial strategic decision is the development of low carbon products for our end-users.
-Operations Yes i)Our strategy toward operations has been influenced in the short term related to climate mitigation efforts. ii) A substantial strategic decision has been to implement energy- and GHG-reducing projects in our plants, which have also reduced our operating costs.
+Products and services Yes i)We have identified several product lines that have been influenced by climate mitigation enhancements, in the short term. ii)Our most substantial strategic decision to date has been to develop Tier 4 and 5 compliant diesel engine equipped products, utility trucks that use plugin electric hybrid technology to save fuel, reduce emissions and reduce noise, hybrid drive diesel hydraulic and diesel electric systems on our Material Processing equipment and the Genie all-electric scissor lift with an extended battery life (introduced in 2022).
+Supply chain and/or value chain Yes i) Our strategy is to help customers and end-users adapt to climate change effects. ii) We offer equipment that can be used in areas impacted by severe weather, which in some cases may have been exacerbated by climate change effects.
+Investment in R&D Yes i) Our strategy toward R&D has been influenced by climate mitigation efforts. ii) A substantial strategic decision is the development of low carbon products for our end-users.
+Operations Yes i) Our strategy toward operations has been influenced by climate mitigation efforts. ii) A substantial strategic decision has been to implement energy- and GHG-reducing projects in our plants, which have also reduced our operating costs.